A Sacred Balance is about my circle of personal growth as I’m maturing into who I am designed to be.

 I’d sit in the back of the room in my English classes in high school and read novels and poetry that were not in the textbook.
 I still made straight A’s in English somehow.
 I had a poorly qualified substitute teacher for two years during my junior and senior years of high school because the real teacher had cancer.

 So, I didn’t even know how to write a 5-paragraph essay when I got to college.
-Thank God for Dr. Voss, my Shakespeare teacher, for mentoring me and helping me along.
+Thank God for Dr. Voss, my Shakespeare professor, for mentoring me and helping me along.
 But essays aren’t really that important in the grand scheme of things.

 I took a variety of college classes that stretched my thinking: Southern lit, women’s studies, Black history and lit, Faulkner, neoclassical (I still shudder at that one!), sociology, and psychology.

 I majored in English literature and minored in psychology, only a few credits shy of a double major.
 I wish I had finished that double major or gone on to earn a Ph.D.
 I’ll never go back to school because I hate being a student in a classroom.

 I want to understand.

 I read so many books about parenting, metacognitive guides on writing, classic literature, historical fiction, and poetry.
 I love learning.

 I still keep journals – prayers, poetry, thoughts, quotes.

 I have several books in progress – mostly just chapter titles and outlines and stories about my life.

 Being a perfectionist often paralyzes and the thought of pushing out a mediocre 21-page eBook of no content without citations is appalling to me.

 10 Things About Me: